cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   svn checkout http://www.cryptool.com/svn/CrypTool/trunk --username anonymous

-To get an impression of the size of the CT1 project here is a statistics created in April 2010 using the files for the version 1.4.30 (avalaible in 5 languages).
+To get an impression of the size of the CT1 project here is a statistics created in April 2010 using the files for the version 1.4.30 (available in 5 languages).

     FILE SUMMARY (number of files according to file extension)
     ------------